 Currently I offer one-on-one and group coaching in person, on the phone and via Skype in addition to being a love, dating and relationship columnist for publications like Essence Magazine and for TV talk shows like the CW’s “Bill Cunningham Show.”
 My website The Passionista Playbook (transitioning into LoveUniversity.us) serves as a fun teaching blog and the hub of a series of upcoming programs focused on personal power for women.
 I also speak to schools and organizations.

-My philosophy is that everything comes back to love.
+My philosophy is that everything comes back to self-love.
 Every choice we make is a decision catalyzed by love or fear.
 I have faced challenges from heartbreaking grief to disordered eating and won.
-In addition to being a life and love coach I offer relationship interventions and midwifing your life.
+In addition to being a life and self-love coach I offer relationship interventions and midwifing your life.

 I draw on my personal experience in addition to my unique Passionate Living Coach process based on recharging feminine energy with a healing mix of the law of attraction, cognitive behavioral work, spiritual counseling, neuro-linguistic programming and life-changing modalities such as meditation, emotional freedom technique and affirmations.